feeleen/RoslynCodeCleaner/README.md

 - **Reflection** — Types used via reflection may be falsely marked as unused (use `--verify-text`)
 - **Generated Code** — Auto-generated files (*.g.cs, *.Designer.cs) are skipped
 - **External Packages** — Does not analyze NuGet package dependencies
+- **Multiple Launches Needed For Removing Unused Types** - It can't remove all in one pass.
+You shoult run it multiple times.

 ## Contributing